hlmeS/itm387k/index.md

 To complete this lab, you will essentially have to work through the following steps.
 You do not need to follow these steps point-by-point, they merely provide some guidelines.

-#### What's your Goal ?
+#### What's your ultimate goal ?
 Before starting your visual explorations process, you should ask yourself:
 * What kind of dataset am I going to work with?
 What is is about, how large is the dataset, how detailed is it, is it properly formatted?
 * Who am I exploring the data for and what is important to that person?
   - think of this question in terms of "KPI's of interest"
   - an answer would probably include types of measures, dimensions, geographic regions, and time scales